-Revised Documents - The Villages of Garrison Creek uses several types of governing documents to guide its operations including Covenants, Conditions and Restrictions (CC&Rs), Bylaws and Community Standards (formerly Land Use Standards).
+Revised Documents - The Villages of Garrison Creek uses several types of governing documents to guide its operations including Covenants, Conditions and Restrictions (CC&Rs), Articles of Incorporation, Bylaws and Land Use Standards.
 These have been reworked to reflect the changes that have occurred because the VGC construction is completed and the developer's work is done.
 VGC ownership is fully in the hands of the homeowners and the documents have been recast with that in mind.